kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Until the feature is stable it will only be enabled when the `--experimental-openapiv3` flag is used.
+Until the feature is stable it will only be enabled when the `--experimental-output` flag is used.
 It has no persistent effect on data that is viewewd.

 ###### What happens if we reenable the feature if it was previously rolled back?